 We downloaded the data on the cumulative number of deaths attributed to COVID-19 prior to Census Day (April 1, 2020) for each state from the CDC website.
-After adding these deaths to the population totals for each state (creating a counterfactual world in which COVID-19 did not cause any excess deaths), we reran the census apportionment using the same apportionment method mandated by Congress.
+After adding these deaths to the census apportionment population totals for each state (creating a counterfactual world in which COVID-19 did not cause any excess deaths), we reran the census apportionment using the same apportionment method mandated by Congress.
 While this is not a perfect measure of the effects of COVID on apportionment, since some deaths by COVID might nonetheless have occurred for other reasons, it gives us a very good baseline.
 What we find is that Minnesota, which had previously held onto its eighth district by just 23 votes, now has one of its seats instead apportioned to New York.
-Of course differential rates of COVID deaths was certainly not the only factor affecting apportionment, but it alone was enough to cost New York a seat.
+Of course, differential rates of COVID deaths was certainly not the only factor affecting apportionment, but it alone was enough to cost New York a seat.

 In the early phases of the pandemic the states that were most heavily hit were ones with substantial minority population concentrated in large cities.
 The deaths disproportionately occurred in states that voted for Joe Biden.
 Recently, death rates have been higher in mostly rural states that voted for Donald Trump, especially in states where the state government is under firm Republican control.
 By and large, these are the states where the vaccination rates are the lowest and past efforts to control the virus have been the least aggressive in terms of social distancing and mask requirements.
-If we take the census results from April 2020 as given, but now subtract COVID-19 deaths between then and now, and rerun the apportionment using these reduced tallies, we would not be surprised if at least one state under Republican control lost a seat.
-In fact, JONATHAN CAN YOU RUN THE NUMBERS?
+Still, New York’s deaths were so significant at the beginning of the pandemic, its relatively lower rate of death since has only allowed other states to reach the same levels of per capita deaths.
+So, if we take the census results from April 2020 as given, but now subtract COVID-19 deaths between then and now, and rerun the apportionment using these reduced tallies, we find that there is no effect on the 2020 apportionment.
+One might also imagine that if a large percentage of residents remain unvaccinated and new deaths are disproportionately in several states, that these other states might have population lose that would have resulted in a loss of a seat.
+But we must also keep in mind that while small permutations in the data can cause a state to gain or lose a seat, it takes often much larger changes to affect many seats.
+We must also note some caution in interpreting our finding that New York would not have lost a seat least if been for COVID-19, since it is not clear how the U.S. Census Bureau dealt with deaths during the enumeration period.
+Self-response started on March 12, 2020, so those who passed away after registering a response to the census might have been counted when they should not have been.
+This potentially means that New York was further away from retaining its 27th seat than appeared from the final numbers.
+But, it also shows just how critical it was for states to have the highest response possible in order to ensure maximum representation in Congress.

 REFERENCES